Aftaab99/Text2SpeechService/README.md

         deactivate

     To start the master node server, run

         gunicorn --bind 0.0.0.0:5000 --timeout 360  master:app

-Then run `./setup_workers.sh -n 4` to start the worker processes.
-Once your done, you can kill all the worker processes created using the `kill_cur_workers.sh` script(or `pkill gunicorn`)
+2. Then run `./setup_workers.sh -n 4` to start the worker processes.
+Once your done, you can kill all the worker processes created using the `kill_cur_workers.sh` script(or `pkill gunicorn`.
+Once you have the master node and the worker processes running,head over to `http://localhost:5000`.

 ### Text2Speech implementation
 This repo makes use of [FastSpeech](https://github.com/xcmyz/FastSpeech) for speech synthesis.
 Clone my [fork](https://github.com/Aftaab99/FastSpeech) into `services/text2speech/FastSpeech`.
 Its mostly the same except I removed the GPU code and WaveGlow as audio quality was satisfactory and WaveGlow was slow on CPU.

-### Testing
-To test a request make a POST request to `localhost:5000/getspeech` with POST data as a JSON object looking like this

-    {
-        "text_message" : "This is text to be converted to speech.
-Text can have multiple sentences."
-    }